andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Exactly what we’d expect!
 The `x` positions increase steadily, and the `y` positions increase, slow down, and start decreasing.

-We can try a slightly more complicated example that validates all of the work we’ve done – let’s simulate a simple pendulum.
+We can try a slightly more complicated example that validates (and justifies) all of the work we’ve done – let’s simulate a simple pendulum.
 The state of a pendulum is characterized by one coordinate
 ![\\theta](https://latex.codecogs.com/png.latex?%5Ctheta "\theta"), which refers to the angular (clockwise) from the equilibrium “hanging straight down” position.